Florida Marijuana Possession Laws

 What Happens if You Get Caught With Weed Under 18 in Florida?

 Persons below 18 years old found with weed may be charged under Florida juvenile laws.
-Generally, patients not up to 18 years old are expected to own cannabis only in the possession of their caregivers.
-Therefore, law enforcers will charge juveniles possessing legal or recreational weed.
+Generally, medical marijuana patients under the age of 18 are expected to keep their cannabis prescriptions in care of their caregivers.
+Therefore, law enforcers will charge juveniles possessing medical or recreational weed.
 Charges of simple ownership are first-degree misdemeanors, which carry a maximum one-year prison sentence.
 First-time juvenile offenses are handled in juvenile court, where the offender has the option of having the charges erased from their record.

 The state juvenile justice system recognizes that young people convicted of drug possession and who have a criminal history are more likely to commit crimes again than those who don't.
 Due to this, minors charged with simple possession will be able to avoid the criminal justice system and leave the situation with a clean record, thanks to the juvenile system.
 When given a chance to redeem themselves from drug use, juveniles are more liable to make amends for their mistakes and get rehabilitated than when faced with severe punishment and a criminal record.